RandomSearch18/a-level-project/docs/readme.md

 <div class="transcript">

-- **MR:** Okay, there we are.
+- **MR**: Okay, there we are.
 Bring that a bit closer.
 Right, first of all, what I'd like to know is how often you use an app or website to get any sort of directions, on foot or by car.
-- **IR:** I would say, probably 3 times a week.
+- **IR**: I would say, probably 3 times a week.
-- **MR:** Okay.
+- **MR**: Okay.
 And how often do you use an app for pedestrian directions?
-- **IR:** Less frequently, but a couple of times a month maybe.
+- **IR**: Less frequently, but a couple of times a month maybe.
-- **MR:** Okay, yeah.
+- **MR**: Okay, yeah.
 And what situations do you use pedestrian navigation in?
-- **IR:** If I'm in a large city or something, and I need to find a new place I haven't been to before, and I'm not driving, then I'll walk there.
+- **IR**: If I'm in a large city or something, and I need to find a new place I haven't been to before, and I'm not driving, then I'll walk there.
-- **MR:** Yeah, sounds good.
+- **MR**: Yeah, sounds good.
 What app do you use for that?
 For any sort of navigation.
-- **IR:** Google Maps.
+- **IR**: Google Maps.
 The only-
-- **MR:** Yep, the most common one.
+- **MR**: Yep, the most common one.
 Can you think of any issues you have with the currently-available apps &mdash; so, Google Maps, basically &mdash; for pedestrian routing?
-- **IR:** I'm not always sure if Google \[Maps] pinpoints the place I want to go to accurately.
+- **IR**: I'm not always sure if Google \[Maps] pinpoints the place I want to go to accurately.
 So you don't know until you get there.
-- **MR:** Oh okay.
+- **MR**: Oh okay.
 Is that like location within a large place, like a shopping centre, or just a specific address where it might not know where you are?
-- **IR:** A specific address.
+- **IR**: A specific address.
 If it's not a straightforward "Number 5, Acacia Avenue", \[there] can be a margin of uncertainty as to whether its gotten it right or not.
-- **MR:** Mhm, yeah.
+- **MR**: Mhm, yeah.
 If it's 50 or 52 instead of 51 to 53. <!-- Note: this was an in-joke -->
-- **IR:** Yeah.
+- **IR**: Yeah.
-- **MR:** If you're using an app for pedestrian routing, is it more helpful to have a route plotted on a map (like, highlighted on a map) or to get a list of directions?
+- **MR**: If you're using an app for pedestrian routing, is it more helpful to have a route plotted on a map (like, highlighted on a map) or to get a list of directions?
-- **IR:** Well I'm quite good with maps, so I prefer a map rather than... directions I find are not so clear, specific, as-
+- **IR**: Well I'm quite good with maps, so I prefer a map rather than... directions I find are not so clear, specific, as-
-- **MR:** Yep.
+- **MR**: Yep.
-- **IR:** "turn right on a map": I can see where the actual...
+- **IR**: "turn right on a map": I can see where the actual...
 I prefer a map.
-- **MR:** Mhm, sounds good.
+- **MR**: Mhm, sounds good.
 And there are a lot of options for this question, but when the app's calculating a route, it will want to pick the shortest route, but there'll be other factors as well that will influence which route it prefers.
 Stuff to do with the path or the road that you're on.
 Are there any aspects that you think would be important to factor in?
-- **IR:** Yes, so obviously selecting roads that have footpaths on them, rather than a country lane without a footpath, if at all possible.
+- **IR**: Yes, so obviously selecting roads that have footpaths on them, rather than a country lane without a footpath, if at all possible.
 Selecting a route in a busy city centre via pedestrian crossings might be useful, rather than get dual carriageways in the middle of-
-- **MR:** Yeah, we can definitely do that.
+- **MR**: Yeah, we can definitely do that.
-- **IR:** ...the middle of Birmingham, for example, and you want to avoid asking people to cross those.
+- **IR**: ...the middle of Birmingham, for example, and you want to avoid asking people to cross those.
 You want to go via footbridge or other crossing facilities.
-- **MR:** Yeah, sounds good.
+- **MR**: Yeah, sounds good.
 And...
 I can probably guess the answer to this, but would a mobile or desktop app be more useful for you?
-- **IR:** Mobile.
+- **IR**: Mobile.
 I don't carry the desktop around.
-- **MR:** So you can use it when you're actually needing the directions.
+- **MR**: So you can use it when you're actually needing the directions.
 And if you're accessing the navigation app through a web browser, would that be an advantage or disadvantage to you?
-- **IR:** To me, it's what I see that counts.
+- **IR**: To me, it's what I see that counts.
 I'm not really sure of the technical differences between viewing a picture that's on a web browser or through some other interface, from an app or something.
-- **MR:** Yep, mhm
+- **MR**: Yep, mhm
-- **IR:** I mean, if I'm presented with a map I can understand, then it doesn't worry my how it gets there, really
+- **IR**: I mean, if I'm presented with a map I can understand, then it doesn't worry my how it gets there, really
-- **MR:** Yep.
+- **MR**: Yep.
 And finally, is it important for you for the navigation app to work while it's offline?
-- **IR:** That'd be useful, yes.
+- **IR**: That'd be useful, yes.
 If I had to pick between two apps, and that was the only difference between them, then I'd pick the one that worked offline as well.
-- **MR:** Yep.
+- **MR**: Yep.
-- **IR:** One thing that might be useful in a city centre scenario would be a dry route, as opposed to a shortest route.
+- **IR**: One thing that might be useful in a city centre scenario would be a dry route, as opposed to a shortest route.
 Through a shopping centre, or...
-- **MR:** So anywhere, sort of, covered?
+- **MR**: So anywhere, sort of, covered?
-- **IR:** Covered, yeah.
+- **IR**: Covered, yeah.
-- **MR:** Prioritise those places.
+- **MR**: Prioritise those places.
-- **IR:** Yeah.
+- **IR**: Yeah.
-- **MR:** Yeah.
+- **MR**: Yeah.
-- **MR:** Yeah, sounds good.
+- **MR**: Yeah, sounds good.
 Any specific situations where offline support would be most helpful?
 Or is it just whenever mobile data is patchy.
-- **IR:** Yeah, patchy or...
+- **IR**: Yeah, patchy or...
-- **IR:** Yeah, that's when it's gonna be useful, is when you're in the countryside or something, and the signal's not so common, you might find it useful.
+- **IR**: Yeah, that's when it's gonna be useful, is when you're in the countryside or something, and the signal's not so common, you might find it useful.
-- **MR:** Yeah.
+- **MR**: Yeah.
-- **IR:** If you're doing a walk route, which might be across a big hill or something, you might like to have one that works offline.
+- **IR**: If you're doing a walk route, which might be across a big hill or something, you might like to have one that works offline.
-- **MR:** Yeah.
+- **MR**: Yeah.
 Is there anything else you've thought of that you'd want to suggest or mention?
 Or any questions you have about the project?
-- **IR:** I don't know whether most mapping apps these days take into account people with colour blindness and suchlike.
+- **IR**: I don't know whether most mapping apps these days take into account people with colour blindness and suchlike.
 Was it red and green, or red and blue, that's commonly indistinguishable by people who are colour blind, whether that's something to bear in mind.
-- **MR:** So, when thinking about how the map's presented, or how it's highlighted.
+- **MR**: So, when thinking about how the map's presented, or how it's highlighted.
-- **IR:** Yeah, the colour of the map.
+- **IR**: Yeah, the colour of the map.
 I mean, I'm not colour blind, so I can see things...
 I don't appreciate, necessarily, that a red route on a green background or something might not stick out very well.
 So you have that kind of colour blindness.
-- **MR:** Mhm, yep
+- **MR**: Mhm, yep
-- **IR:** Apart from that, nothing else spring to mind.
+- **IR**: Apart from that, nothing else spring to mind.
-- **MR:** Okay, cool.
+- **MR**: Okay, cool.
 Thank you very much.
-- **IR:** You're welcome.
+- **IR**: You're welcome.
-- **MR:** Hopefully you'll be able to find some use for the app.
+- **MR**: Hopefully you'll be able to find some use for the app.
-- **IR:** Yep.
+- **IR**: Yep.

 </div>